-All three regional programs worked towards the implementation of transparent selection processes, using technology to facilitate decision-making and promote participation from the Internet community.
-During the selection process, special consideration was given to applications and nominations coming from developing economies or to initiatives where the majority of the funds requested were to be invested in developing economies.
+All three regional programs work towards the implementation of transparent selection processes, using technology to facilitate decision-making and promote participation from the Internet community.
+During the selection process, special consideration is given to applications and nominations coming from developing economies or to initiatives where the majority of the funds requested were to be invested in developing economies.

 Online Evaluation System

-A common online evaluation system was used by all three regional programs to facilitate the selection processes, to gather data from the applicants’ pool for future evaluation processes, field building, to measure outreach of the programs and identify emerging issues where future investment might be needed, among other uses.
+Although the selection of proposals is conducted separately in every region, the three programs share similar criteria and structure.
+Every program has its own online evaluation system to facilitate the selection processes, to gather data from the applicants’ pool for future evaluation processes, field building, to measure outreach of the programs and identify emerging issues where future investment might be needed, among other uses.